 You have other options too including

 restic which provide basically the same thing but they’re a little more advanced (they also work on things other than a Mac).
 Arq has a cloud service, but I prefer to handle things myself.

 B2 is insanely cheap.
 I pay roughly $12/year to store and access hourly backups dating back to 2017 for several computers.
-If you already pay for Google Drive, Dropbox, or etc. it’s probably smart to use those to store your backups just because 1) you’re probably not using all the space your have and 2) it’s already paying for it so however cheap B2 is doesn’t really matter unless you’re already running out of space in those services.
+If you already pay for Google Drive, Dropbox, or etc. it is probably smarter to just use that to store your backups just because 1) you’re probably not using all the space you have and 2) you’re probably already paying for it so it doesn’t matter how cheap B2 is unless you’re already running out of space in those services.
 On the other hand, you may consider cancelling those subscriptions and simply using B2 since the files will be backed up by Arq or similar.